 Call Tracking Phone Numbers the Wrong Call for Local Marketing

-Have you ever been tempted to use one of those call tracking services that reports on how many phone calls your business receives from your search or social listings?
+Have you ever been tempted to use one of those call tracking services that report on how many phone calls your business receives from your search or social listings?

 I see their ads touting their local marketing services everywhere (heck – even I get them), so surely they must be onto something.

-Businesses tell me all the time how difficult it is for them to know what marketing tactics work and which ones don’t – what tools or services would be good for them, and what’s going to hurt them.
+Businesses tell me all the time how difficult it is for them to know what marketing tactics work and which ones don’t – what tools or services would be right for them, and what’s going to hurt them.
 So when a client was asking me about these services recently – I went directly to the source and sent them the following excerpt from Google to answer their question.

 Q: Does it matter whether I include multiple telephone types?

 A: You should only provide the phone number for the location of the actual local business.
 Types of phone numbers that should not be included are: call tracking numbers and phone numbers that are not peculiar to a business location [source]

-The question itself was unspecific – so it’s easy to imagine that the person could have been referring to possibly using both a main phone number and fax number, or perhaps they were inquiring about using a sales and service numbers on their website or within their linkbuilding.
-Regardless of the lack of specificity – the answer from Google however was very specific.
+The question itself was unspecific – so it’s easy to imagine that the person could have been referring to possibly using both the primary phone number and fax number, or perhaps they were inquiring about using a sales and service numbers on their website or within their linkbuilding.
+Regardless of the lack of specificity – the answer from Google, however, was very particular.

 Call tracking numbers are discouraged by Google

-As it turns out, a business phone number has some very important SEO data that search engines use to quantify a business.
+As it turns out, a business phone number has some very valuable SEO data that search engines use to quantify a business.
 The phone number is a foundation data element that is vital for local marketing.
-The SEO trade refers to this data-set as NAP (Name, Address, Phone), and the phone number helps authenticate a business physical location via its area code (state validation) and phone prefix (town/city/neighborhood).
+The SEO trade refers to this data-set as NAP (Name, Address, Phone), and the phone number helps authenticate a physical business location via its area code (state validation) and phone prefix (town/city/neighborhood).
 This verification element is vital for local discovery on search engines.